augustotx/workers-and-resources-production-calculator/README.md

 Production Calculator for the game Workers and Resources: Soviet Republic programmed in C.

-Honestly, I don't even know if this program is correct, but I hope it is lol

 ## Build project

 ### Linux

 1. Install GCC, make and GTK 3 (ìf you don't have them)
 2. Clone this repository into a directory using Git
-3. Run `make` in the repository directory.
-The build results will be contained within `bin` subdirectory.
+3. Run the build script: `./build-linux`.
-4. Move `soviet-calc` and `gui` directory to wherever you want (**They should be together in the same place!**)
-5. Run `./soviet-calc` to check the built program
-6. Run `make clean` if you want to clean up the built exectables from the `bin` subdirectory
+4. There should now be a file called `soviet-calc`.
+That's the program.

 ### Windows

-Despite the game is natively provided only for Windows, the build process is meant for Linux, so you need a Linux-like environment in order to successfully build it.
+Despite the game being Windows on, the build process is meant for Linux, so you need a Linux-like environment in order to successfully build it.
 You can build this project for Windows using one of these options: